Credentialing Denials: 8 Common Reasons and How to Avoid Them

 How can you perform a claim denial assessment for provider credentialing and enrollment?

-It begins with identifying reasons for denials, categorizing them based on common themes or causes, and then promptly resubmitting corrected claims.
+It begins by identifying reasons for denials, categorizing them by common themes or causes, and promptly resubmitting corrected claims.

 You can't do all of these without developing a robust tracking mechanism to monitor the status of denied claims and ensure timely follow-up.